DIY Glitter Champagne Flutes

 Sponge brush or regular brush

-Glitter! - You can use any type of glitter but I recommend Martha Stewart Crafts Essential Colors Glitter Set, 24-Pack
+Glitter! - You can use any type of glitter but I recommend colors glitter set, 24-Pack

 Newspaper - because you are going to have exploded glitter everywhere

 Aleene's Spray Acrylic Sealer Matte Finish - to seal the glitter